Word Order

 Cleft Sentences Order

-When we want to put emphasis and focus the attention of our listener or reader on a particular word or phrase, we can use cleft sentences.
+When we want to put emphasis and direct attention to a particular word or phrase, we can use cleft sentences.
 In the following, different types of cleft structures are presented with examples:

 1. It-cleft sentences